 The Further Saga of Mark Richards

 More Adventures of Captain Mark Richards, including the history of flying saucers at Hamilton AFB, interviews with Kerry Cassidy, quotations, and comic relief.
-All the links needed to understand more or to have some fun.
+We also include all the links needed to understand more or to have some fun.

 The funnies according to the usual cast of characters.
 Raptors, Mark, Reagan, and more.